 ACTION: Keep an eye on sba.gov for where you can apply for your grant.

-9. Additional support is being provided to minority owned business and businesses located in a “Low to Moderate Income Area”.
+9. Additional support is being provided to businesses located in a “Low to Moderate Income Area”.

 The law has created two set-asides ($15 billion for initial PPP loans and $25 billion for second PPP loans) for small business borrowers with 10 or fewer employees and businesses located in Low to Moderate Income (LMI) areas for loans up to $250,000.
 In addition, there are additional set-asides of $15 billion for small community banks, small credit unions, and small agricultural credit institutions, and $15 billion for mission-based community lenders like community development financial institutions (CDFIs), certified development companies (CDCs), minority depository institutions (MDIs), and SBA Microloan intermediaries.

 ACTION: Find any of the institutions above and reach out to.
-Tell them you run a minority owned business or are located in a LMI.
+Tell them you run a business located in a LMI.

 10. Certain SBA Loans just became much more attractive.